Marvin Hayes (basketball)

-Marvin Hayes (born May 13, 1986) is a Filipino professional basketball player for the Muntinlupa Cagers of the Maharlika Pilipinas Basketball League (MPBL).
+Marvin Hayes (born May 13, 1986) is a Filipino professional basketball player who last played for Muntinlupa Cagers of the Maharlika Pilipinas Basketball League (MPBL).
 He was selected as the 21st overall pick in the 2010 PBA draft by Alaska.

 On September 4, 2013, he was involved in a brawl in a game against San Mig Coffee Mixers.
 The scuffle ensued after he and San Mig import Marqus Blakely got tangled up.
 Blakely’s teammate Joe Devance shoved him down on the floor, then his teammate Kelly Nabong pushed Blakely.
 He and Devance were slapped with a technical foul for second motion.
 He was also ordered to pay P20,000 fine for his “unsportsmanlike conduct, equivalent to a flagrant foul penalty two”.

 On May 11, 2015, Hayes was signed up by the GlobalPort Batang Pier as its 14th local player.